CMPT-7ARCH-SFU/gem5-SALAM-v2/README.md

 - This is used for calculating area
 - When set to 0; SALAM will adjust to match max dynamic value i.e., what is the smallest circuit that can run kernel without sacrificing ILP
 - getLimit will set the max value,
-- getAvailable will set the
+- getAvailable varies as functional units are used

 | Function Unit | ID  |
 | ------------- | --- |